antmicro/kenning-bare-metal-iree-runtime/README.md

 * `platform_resc_path` - a Renode script (`.resc` file) creating the machine and declaring the UART communication on `/tmp/uart`.
 * `runtime_binary_path` - a path to a binary containing the runtime implementation running on platform created in `.resc` file.

-The `runtime_protocol` entry specifies the communication parameters.
+The `protocol` entry specifies the communication parameters.
 The UART interface for Renode is created under `/tmp/uart`, hence `port` is set to this path.
 In addition, `baudrate` and `endianness` is specified.